RyanCheddar/All-in-One-Utilities/README.md

 If you are interested in trying out this shortcut, you can download it on your iOS device.

 Download Link: https://routinehub.co/shortcut/124

+No extra shortcuts are required for the shortcut to operate.